Exception handling is a core architectural requirement in ASP.NET Core applications.

 - Centralized error handling ✅

-Exception handling middleware sits early in the ASP.NET Core request pipeline.
+Exception Handling Middleware runs early in the ASP.NET Core request pipeline.

-It can catch any unhandled exception, regardless of where it occurs.
+It catches any unhandled exception, no matter where it occurs.

 - Controller exceptions